 There are four basic reasons.

-Even though the camera might still be reliable after five years or more, compared to the newer models it will be outdated.
-It may even be difficult to find parts.
+Even though the camera might still be reliable after five years, compared to the newer models it will be outdated.
+After a while it may even be difficult to find parts.

 can write off the